top of page

 F: Oh - er - very well (winces and grabs B’s snout)

-B: Monkeys? - just so, of course (mops brow) - pray tell, will this vastly amusing adventure feature in the finished Christabel?
+B: Monkeys? - just so, as it should be (mops brow) - pray tell, will this vastly amusing adventure feature in the finished Christabel?

-B(pats back): Never mind, Sam - ensure your letters survive, that will be enough - for myself, by all the Hindoo saints! - I suffer inversely and scribble at speed - what with Murray making irascible demands upon me for pashas and pirates of an exotic creed (inspects fort) - how I do oftentimes dream of writing a rambling epic - with nothing in it for the ladies!
+B(pats his back): Never mind, Sam - ensure your letters survive, that will be enough - as for myself - by all the Hindoo saints! - I suffer inversely and scribble at speed - what with Murray making irascible demands upon me for pashas and pirates of an exotic creed (inspects fort) - how I oftentimes dream of writing a rambling epic - with nothing in it for the ladies - and to the devil with that tradesman’s greed!!!

-C(nods, vigorously): To write exactly as you talk, my Lord? (pours brandy) - d'ye like my waistcoat? without a swanskin waistcoat, what is man? a most attractive external - do you agree? (caresses the fine garment)
+C(nods, vigorously): To write exactly as you talk, my Lord? (pours the contraband brandy) - D’ye like my waistcoat? - without a swanskin waistcoat, what is man? a most attractive external - do you agree? (caresses the fine garment)

 F: I shall not pull your nose again, my lord